vanHeemstraSystems/video-conferencing-headstart/100/1400/README.md

 3. The performance settings are optimized for MacMini to ensure smooth operation.

 Would you like me to:
-1. Add more specific settings for your Mososo webcam?
+1. Add more specific settings for your mokose webcam?
 2. Create additional scene presets for specific use cases?
 3. Explain any of the technical settings in more detail?